 The Committee reviewed its terms of reference and recommended amendments to the Board.
-It also undertook a review of its own performance and reported to the Board on its review, noting it had considered how to most effectively engage with the Board on risk issues.
-The Committee's priorities in respect of 2019 were approved as part of its Work Programme 2019.
+It also undertook a review of its own effectiveness and reported to the Board on its review.
+The Committee's priorities in respect of 2020 were approved as part of its Work Programme 2020.